Zoe353/Zoe353.github.io/_posts/2020-05-01-DayBlog-Adv-Java-Programming1.md

 There are some key factors to bear in mind: Ordering(Is the order important?); Duplicates(allowed?); Speed(how fast it will be to perform operations); Memory used;
 In Java, there is a set of interfaces that define different types pf collection.
 At the very top of the hierarchy is iterable.
-All types of collection implement iterable.And it declares the foreach method.
+All types of collection implement iterable.
+And it declares the foreach method.
 Then, there is the collection interface, which extends iterable.
 This interface declares all of the methods that every collection must have.
 There are no classes that are a concrete implementation of collection directly.
 Before we get to concrete classes, there is another layer of interfaces, which includes set, list and Queue.
 Sets are a type of collection that do not allow duplicate elements.
 They are also unordered.